 SIZE: net weight 10 oz (284 grams)

-SHIPPING COST: any size order ships in the continental United States for a flat rate of $12.
+SHIPPING COST: Since I know it's getting harder to procure groceries, we're extending free shipping on our website to all orders over $50 (and a reduced $8 shipping fee for orders under $50).
+We are shipping out website orders daily Monday-Friday.
 Want to ship your order to Hawaii or Alaska?
-Please email us at firstname.lastname@example.org and we'll figure out the best shipping option for your order.
+Please email us at email@example.com and we'll figure out the best shipping option for your order.